 Welcome to PADs for Parkinson's

-PADs is the first program of its kind in North America to train dogs to detect Parkinson's Disease.
-Today, PADs is proud to introduce 14 star bio-detection dogs in the program, all with an accuracy (sensitivity rating) of 90% or greater in their ability to detect this debilitating disease.
+PADs is the first program of its kind in North America to train dogs to detect an odor associated with Parkinson's Disease.
+Today, PADs is proud to introduce 18 star bio-detection dogs in the program, all with an accuracy (sensitivity rating) of 90% or greater in their collective ability to detect this debilitating disease.

 The dogs sniff samples provided by individuals who have been clinically diagnosed with Parkinson’s Disease, along with samples provided by healthy human controls.
 The dogs then indicate which of these samples have the associated odor of Parkinson’s Disease.

 In 2015, it was reported and verified by researchers that a former nurse in Scotland could smell an odor unique to Parkinson's Disease.
 Since a human can detect such an odor, it's no surprise that a dog can easily do the same.